Best PC Joysticks 2019 – Buyer’s Guide and Joystick Reviews

 - Hat-switch.
 This is a multi-directional switch which works like many d-pads found on game console controllers.
 On flight sticks, this variant features either a 4- or 8-way “hat” switch atop the control stalk, which the user can readily manipulate with his thumbs to trigger various actions.

 In this test, we review seven of the best joysticks and give you our opinions on each to help you decide on which joystick for computer to get.
 In case you’re wondering if only high-end expensive gear is covered here, one of the better models is found in the lower end of the price range.

 So without any further discussion, we now present a list of the best joystick for PC.
 We hope that you find the best PC joystick for your needs and budget.
 The following list of the best joysticks for PC is updated regularly to ensure that the list stays relevant and of high quality.

-We hope the list above helped you pick the best joystick for PC according to your budget and must-have features.
+We hope the list of joysticks above helped you pick the best joystick for PC according to your budget and must-have features.
 If you for some reason happen to be looking for the best controller for PC gaming instead, then be sure to check out our dedicated buying guide for PC controllers!

 Best Joystick for the Money